ivanovbiol/addonis-telerik-graduate-project/README.md

 ## Description

-**Addonis is an Addons Registry web application.
+**Addonis is an Addons Registry web application similar to JetBrains Market Store (https://plugins.jetbrains.com).
 Allows users to download addons that are appropriate for their IDE, rate addons uploaded by others and upload their own addons.**

 Database username: root
 Database password: root